-Proper cybersecurity incident management includes the formulation and adoption of a written cybersecurity incident management plan, providing for the timely assembly of appropriate staff that is capable of developing a response to, appropriate reporting about, and successful recovery from a variety of incidents.
+Proper cybersecurity incident management includes the formulation and adoption of a written cybersecurity incident management plan, providing for the timely assembly of appropriate staff that can develop a response to, appropriate reporting about, and successful recovery from a variety of incidents.
 Furthermore, cybersecurity incident management includes the application of lessons learned from incidents together with the development and implementation of appropriate corrective actions directed to preventing or mitigating the risk of similar occurrences in the future.